 The Netherlands invests a lot in green energy, which is why it is pretty easy to receive sustainable energy, generated from renewable energy sources such as wind and solar.

 You can also choose to generate your own energy by putting solar panels on your roof.
-Solar panels are no longer subsidised by the government, however, solar boilers will be subsidised until 2021.
+Solar panels and boilers are however no longer subsidised by the government.